The case of the missing taskbar.

 It’s not running

 If CTRL+ESC didn’t bring it back, then the program that displays the taskbar probably isn’t running.
 That program is often called the “Windows Shell,” but it’s really “explorer.exe.”
 It displays the taskbar but also responds to the CTRL+ESC sequence.
+If it’s not running then it’s not around to do either of those things.

 The workaround: press CTRL+ALT+DEL, which brings up a menu of options.